pramod74/guwople/README.md

 🔗 https://steffnay.github.io/guwople

-This is a word guessing game that selects words from a lexicon composed of words from [the trap god Gucci Mane](https://twitter.com/gucci1017)'s track names.
+This is a word guessing game that selects from a lexicon composed of words from [the trap god Gucci Mane](https://twitter.com/gucci1017)'s track names.
 It's built on [Katherine Peterson](https://twitter.com/katherinecodes)'s [WordMaster](https://octokatherine.github.io/word-master).

 ## Rules